huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 respectively, and to successively remove print statements showing the same values for intermediate presentions.

-When you\'re confident that both implementations yield the same output, verifying the outputs with `torch.allclose(original_output, output, atol=1e-3)`, you\'re done with the most difficult part!
+When you're confident that both implementations yield the same output, verifying the outputs with `torch.allclose(original_output, output, atol=1e-3)`, you're done with the most difficult part!
 Congratulations - the work left to be done should be a cakewalk 😊.